BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 [TensorFlow](https://www.tensorflow.org/) is an open source Python library for machine learning.
 It was developed by members of Google's Machine Intelligence research organization.

-The simple OCR (Object Character Recognition) example is taken from (Yalçın, 2018).
+The simple OCR (Object Character Recognition) example is taken from the [online tutorial](https://towardsdatascience.com/image-classification-in-10-minutes-with-mnist-dataset-54c35b77a38d) (Yalçın, 2018).
 The task is to recognize digits from images where each image contains exactly one digit.
 See Fig. 7.12.